 There’s more to recommend the film: happily, the people who decided to make this Sweden’s contender for the Best Foreign Film thought so too.
 We at DMovies aren’t huge admirers of Oscar bait, but sometimes countries select films which we’re happy to get behind: this is one of those.
 So, make a note of the title, don’t read any further reviews or coverage of it and put Border on your must see list for when it comes out in the UK (it has no release date set at the time of writing).
 Dirtylicious?
 Absolutely!

-Border plays in the London Film Festival and also at the Cambridge Film Fest.
+Border plays in the 62nd BFI London Film Festival, where this piece was originally written, and also at the Cambridge Film Fest.
 It’s out in cinemas across the UK on Friday, March 8th, 2019.
 On Amazon Prime, DVD and Blu-ray on Monday, July 15th.
 Watch the excellent, spoiler-free film trailer below: